jeevallucas/payslip-system/README.md

 ## 🧪 Unit & Integration Testing

-We use `pytest` for testing.
+I use `pytest` for testing.
 You can write tests inside a `tests/` folder like this:

 ```bash
 mkdir tests